trippleflux/nxscripts/nxtools/trunk/Readme.txt

 - Write a compatible sitebot (Infernus is on the way!).

 - Convert this manual to a cleanly formatted HTML file (like WarC and Harm have done with ioA and ioBanana).
-This manual is over a 1250 lines. :|

 ################################################################################
-# 11. Bugs & Comments                                                          #
+# 9. Bugs & Comments                                                           #
 ################################################################################

    If you have any problems with this script; or you found a bug, spelling